Nervous Breakdown = Positive Breakdown = Emotional Breakdown

 What does a nervous breakdown look like?
 Think of it as a family role that became a personality pattern that is becoming less and less satisfying.
 As the process of death of the old identity gains momentum the sense of depression, confusion and anxiety deepens.
 This identity crisis is disturbing, disorienting and frightening because you feel out of control.

-Does "a positive disintagration / nervous breakdown" come on suddenly?
+Does "a positive disintegration / nervous breakdown" come on suddenly?
 No, not necessarily, it may come in a series of crisis over several years.
 You may be in a process of getting in touch with your inner child over several years.
 You may have a sense of confusion and crisis that has lasted several months.
 What is happening?

 A personality pattern breaks down is because it has outlived its dysfunctional purpose.
 There is too much cost and pain in maintaining it.
 There is too little benefit in maintaining the old pattern.
 It is time to move on.
-Well it isn't easy to die, but the old must die, we must let go, so that the new ifentity that better reflects your real inner self can come.
+Well it isn't easy to die, but the old must die, we must let go, so that the new identity that better reflects your real inner self can come.
 Letting go feels like dieing because we don't know who we will be if we let go of the old identity.

 Nervous breakdowns can be positive.
 While the old pattern is disintegrating a new pattern is waiting to be born.
 A new and better you may emerge.
 This is what is meant by 'Positive Disintegration' - term coined by Kazimierz Dabrowski.